 Volcanic eruptions often begin with a series of steam or phreatic explosions caused by the interaction of magma and groundwater.
 As magma rises toward the surface, it heats groundwater to its boiling temperature and triggers the "flashing" of water to steam.
 The resulting expansion and explosion of the steam can shatter rocks, hurl large blocks and volcanic ash hundreds of meters in the air, and excavate a crater in the ground.

 The Inyo Craters are examples of craters excavated by phreatic explosions.
-They were formed by a series of steam-driven eruptions at the end of the Inyo eruption sequence about 600 years ago.
+They were formed by a series of steam-driven eruptions at the end of the Inyo eruption sequence in 1350 C.E.

 Next: Explosive Eruption of Magma

 When gas-rich rhyolitic magma (the type that has produced most of the Mono-Inyo eruptions) reaches the surface, strong, violent explosive eruptions typically occur.
 The explosive activity blasts apart the magma into small fragments called tephra (pumice and volcanic ash), which may rise to more than 10 km (30,000 feet) above the vent.
 The tephra may drift tens to hundreds of kilometers downwind.
 With increasing distance from the vent, tephra that falls to the ground will generally become smaller in size and form a thinner layer.
 Modest accumulations of tephra pose no immediate threat to life or property (especially in areas where most structures are built to withstand substantial snow loads), but even a thin dusting of fine ash can seriously disrupt social and economic activities for weeks or months after an eruption.

 Eruption cloud - Mount Pinatubo, Philippines